ST JOSEPH'S SCHOOL

 Absences: If your child is absent from kura (school) please contact the school office through an email or phone call before 9am.
-This is also to let accurately check that your tamariki (children) has made their way safely to kura.
+Alternatively if you have downloaded the Edge app, you will be able to do enter their absence from your mobile phone.
+This helps us to accurately check your tamariki (children) has made their way safely to kura.

 Assembly: These are held every second Friday at 2.15pm.
 Whānau are very welcome and encouraged to attend.
 The purpose of assemblies is to bring the kura together for prayer and share classroom learning.
 Presentations of class certificates are also celebrated.

 Dental Services : Whānau are directly contacted by the dental service to organise appointments.
 During these visits parents are also asked to attend the Clinic to ensure their tamariki safety.

 Enrolment: Click here for more information.

 Food at School: Please provide your tamariki with a healthy brain food snack to eat during class time.
 Most classes allow fruit, vegetables or sandwiches to be eaten for brain food.
 Morning tea is at 11-11.30am and lunch is at 12.45-1.30pm.
 Tamariki can order Subway lunches directly from Subway on Wednesday's, which is delivered to the office.
 These orders must be in at the office before 9am.

 Lost Property: A box of lost property is kept in the administration block.
 Please remember to name all of your uniform and it will be directly returned to your tamariki.

 Mufti Days: We hold a mufti day usually once a term.
 A gold coin donation is asked on these days, often to support local community needs, Lenten appeals or the Missions.